 Trendline Trading Strategy in Detail

 In this article, I am going to discuss the Trendline Trading Strategy in detail.
-Before proceeding to this article please read How to Day Trade with Trend article.
+Before proceeding to this article please read the How to Day Trade with Trend article.
 As part of this article, I am going to discuss the following pointers in detail which are related to Trendline Trading Strategy.

 - The importance of drawing lines over your charts.

 - How to Determine the Significance of a Trendline Trading Strategy

 - Use of trendlines Trading Strategy